christophetd/fos2015.github.io/project4.md

 Sum types are right associative and `+` has the same precedence as `*`.

-Language reduction rules for sum type extension:
+Evaluation rules for sum type extension:

     case (inl v0) of inl x1 => t1 | inr x2 => t2  →  [x1 → v0] t1